 1. What foods should I avoid if I have a yeast allergy?

-If you have a yeast allergy, avoiding foods such as bread, beer, wine, vinegar, cheese with mould, and fermented products is best.
+If you have a yeast allergy, it is best to avoid foods such as bread, beer, wine, vinegar, cheese with mould, and fermented products.

 2. Can I eat fruits if I have a yeast allergy?

 Yes, you can still enjoy most fruits if you have a yeast allergy.
-However, avoiding dried or overripe fruits that may contain higher levels of natural yeasts is recommended.
+However, it is recommended that you avoid dried or overripe fruits that may contain higher levels of natural yeasts.

 3. Are there any vegetables that should be avoided with a yeast allergy?